 The point of meaningful gifts is that they are gifts that show you know and understand your customers.
 You’ve put thought into what they would appreciate, use, and value.

-Personalize It – Sure, bulk gifts are easier, but one size fits all is telling to your customers that they are getting the standard group gift.
+Personalize It – Sure, bulk gifts are easier, but one size fits all is telling your customers that they are getting the standard group gift.

 Show them what you know (and appreciate) about them.

 How about artwork for a customer that appreciates handmade art pieces.
 Find a local artist or a piece that might be significant to them like a cityscape, vivid abstract, or ceramic piece to hold cards or pens or something.
 Art is a personal expression of the artist and giving art to a collector can be a very meaningful expression.
+You can search locally or head to Etsy and hit up the Local Artists Near Me tab.

 For the last few decades, Fruitcake has been made fun of as the tacky, unwanted paperweight that no one really wanted.